BinayakJha/Automation-Programs/README.md

 </div>

-Min - 2 pull-requests Per Github User (No spam all codes are reviewed before they are accepted) Max - 4 pull-requests Per Github User (NO spam all codes are reviewed before they are accepted)
+Min - 2 pull-requests Per Github User (No spam all codes are reviewed before they are accepted) <br>
+Max - 4 pull-requests Per Github User (NO spam all codes are reviewed before they are accepted)
 ---